Kristina01111000/WordPressTheme/README.md

 		- ?make different url for patients group?
 	-  make sure everything automatically updates
 		- so far only peepso is not updating automatically
+		- can't get the main peepso to auto update, everything else won't update if it doesn't
 	- center sidebar text
 	- add sidebar to front page that jumps to sections
 	- add yellow tiles to button background -> need different tiles